 As Yosemite National Park’s primary philanthropic partner, we are dedicated to preserving the park and enriching the visitor experience.

-Our donors have funded $130 million in grants for trail and habitat restoration, wildlife management, visitor education and other high-priority efforts in Yosemite, resulting in more than 680 completed projects to date.
+Our donors fund grants for trail and habitat restoration, wildlife management, visitor education and other high-priority efforts in Yosemite.
 Our Outdoor Adventures, art workshops, theater shows and volunteer programs create enriching experiences for park visitors of all ages, in every season.

 Wondering where we got started?
 The Conservancy’s roots stretch back to 1923, when the Yosemite Museum Association was established as the original nonprofit partner organization in the National Park Service, created to manage funds for the first park building constructed to serve as a museum.